Thinking about Evolution & Economics and Some Notes on the Natural Selection of Ideas

 'mission accomplished' ... removal of a threatening dictator Saddam Hussein

-'the rest is up to the Iraqi people themselves' ... liberal democracy, by definition cannot be imposed, the cooperative institutions of the Kurds, the Shiites & the Sunnis must emerge bottom up ... the process is evolutionary.
+'the rest is up to the Iraqi people themselves' ... liberal democracy, like natural selection, by definition cannot be imposed, the cooperative institutions of the Kurds, the Shiites & the Sunnis must emerge bottom up ... the process is evolutionary.

 The question was, how best to help?